 Hands-On Training for a Career Doing Property Repair, Renovations

 Learn to Earn.
 Learn by Doing.
 Learn a Trade!
 At Orleans Technical College, you can earn your Trades Diploma in just 6 or 13 months and take the first step toward an exciting career in Building Maintenance.
 Our career training course is hands-on so that you gain the skills that employers are looking for!
-Click here if you’d like to Schedule an Admissions Appointment to check out all that we have to offer!

 You can develop a wide range of handy skills—from carpentry, electrical, plumbing, A/C and heating to painting, tiling and appliance repair—needed to maintain and renovate homes, residential properties and commercial buildings.
 Orleans graduates can enter the field as a maintenance mechanic in apartment complexes, health care facilities, and industrial establishments.

 Financial aid is available for those who qualify.
 Applicants must have a high school diploma or GED, and valid driver’s license—both of which are required by many of the employer partners who hire our graduates.